georchestra/georchestra/docs/docker.md

 **Third step**

-Pull / update geOrchestra docker images to their latest version with:
+From the directory where you downloaded the `docker-compose` files, pull / update geOrchestra docker images to their latest version with:
 ```
 docker-compose pull
 ```